 Most of the courses are free, with the option of paying for a verified certificate.

-The durations of the courses range from 3 weeks- 12 months, they are open 24/7 so are great if flexibility is required and the levels range from introductory to advance.
+The duration of the courses range from 3 weeks- 12 months, they are open 24/7 so are great if flexibility is required and the levels range from introductory to advance.

 There are many Engineering and Science courses available, my top 3 for Engineers in the Pharma industry being: